wp-plugins/atcontent/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Increase your audience reach by 150% in 2 weeks and easily monetize your blog with sponsored posts.
-Free to join and easy to start!
+Easily monetize your blog with sponsored posts and boost your audience 2.5x in 30 days.
+It's free to join!

 == Description ==